-This 1954 Willys Jeep CJ-3B, restored with a (partly) stainless steel body, was sold by Sotheby's at the Auctions America Auburn Fall Sale in 2014.
+This 1954 Willys Jeep CJ-3B, restored with a (partly) stainless steel body, was sold by Sotheby's for a big chunk of cash at the Auctions America Auburn Fall Sale in 2014.
 Included with the Jeep was a 1958 Snow Speedster, originally built for a hotel on Houghton Lake in Michigan.
 The unique ice boat is powered by a Continental airplane engine and has Ford "steering."

 Photo by Darin Schnabel courtesy of RM Sotheby's.